linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 13 Portfolio Selection Theory.md

 Together, portfolio theory and capital market theory provide a framework to specify and measure investment risk and to develop an economic equilibrium relationship between risk and expected return (and hence between risk and the required return on an investment).
 These theories have revolutionized the world of finance by allowing portfolio managers to quantify the investment risk and expected return of a portfolio and by allowing corporate treasurers to quantify the cost of capital and risk of a proposed capital investment.

 In this chapter, the focus is on portfolio theory, which covers how, under assumed conditions, investors select the assets to be included in a portfolio.
 The theory presented is referred to by various names—modern portfolio theory, Markowitz portfolio theory, and mean-variance theory.
 The theory draws on the concepts described in chapter 12.
 Prior to the development of the portfolio theory presented in this chapter, investors would often speak of risk and return, but the failure to quantify these important measures made constructing a portfolio of assets highly subjective and provided no insight into the return investors should expect.
 Moreover, investors would focus on the risks of individual assets without understanding how combining them into a portfolio could affect the portfolio's risk.
 The theories we present here and in chapter 14 quantify the relationship between risk and expected return.
-In October 1990, as confirmation of the importance of these theories, the Alfred Nobel Memorial Prize in Economic Science was awarded to Harry Markowitz, $^{1}$  the developer of portfolio theory, and to William Sharpe, who is one of the developers of capital market theory. $^{2}$
+In October 1990, as confirmation of the importance of these theories, the Alfred Nobel Memorial Prize in Economic Science was awarded to Harry Markowitz,$^{1}$ the developer of portfolio theory, and to William Sharpe, who is one of the developers of capital market theory.$^{2}$

 Although these theories are the cornerstone of much of finance, they have been under constant attack.
 This should not be surprising in the intellectual development of any field.
 Portfolio theory was formulated in 1952 by Markowitz and is still referred to as "modern" portfolio theory.
 Today, special issues of journals are devoted to describing the extension of portfolio theory as formulated by Markowitz.
 These extensions are not a criticism of the intellectual contribution by Markowitz but indicate how to modify the assumptions and deal with issues associated with implementation.
 Consequently, the chapter begins with portfolio theory as formulated by Markowitz, and the balance of the chapter is devoted to a brief description of the extensions and implementation issues.
 The topic of portfolio theory goes far beyond what is covered here and is typically reserved for a course in investment management.